gregsexton/origami.el/README.md

 * Python
 * elisp

-Anything not in this list will be <strong>folded using indentation</strong>.
+Anything not in this list will be folded using indentation.
 This works surprisingly well for most major-modes and is great for folding text.

 It should be trivial to add support for any language that uses braces to delimit blocks.
 Just add to `origami-parser-alist` something like: